choROPeNt/3dseg/README.md

 ### 🔥 PyTorch

-This reposirotry is builded with
+This reposirotry is builded with PyTorch as a Python-based GPU-accelerated library

 ####